marcwiest/helixcss/README.md

-# HelixCSS v1.1.1
+# HelixCSS v1.1.2

-A lean OOCSS and BEMified CSS framework.
+A lean OOCSS and BEMified SCSS framework.
 HelixCSS primary goal is to give structure to your website or application and leave the design decisions to you.

 ## The OOCSS & BEM Approach